Auckland Regional Plastic Reconstructive and Hand Surgery

 Orthodontist: specialises in the correction of teeth positioning and occlusion (bite) and dental care.

 Ear, Nose and Throat Surgeon: will monitor ear health and function, will also assist with the diagnosis and treatment of related airway and hearing issues.

-Cleft Service Coordinator: who coordinates the Cleft Service and will be the contact person should you have any queries.
+Cleft Clinical Nurse Specialist (CNS): who coordinates the Cleft Service and will be the contact person should you have any queries.

 At cleft clinic you may also meet with the:

 Photographer: will take photographs pre and post surgery for our records.